KateWilkinson/camping-app/readme.md

 So that I can find a campsite that suits my needs
 I would like to search campsites by location

-MVP 4

-As a holiday maker
-So that I can get more information
-I would like to see year-round availability, full address and facilities

 As a holiday maker
 I so that I can see more information on the listings page I would like to see a name, location, image, a short description and price